hypo69/hypo/docs/gemini/consultant/ru/ai/revai/__init__.md

 """
 .. module:: src.ai.revai
    :platform: Windows, Unix
-   :synopsis:  Module for interacting with the Rev.ai API.
+   :synopsis:  This module provides an interface to the Rev.com API.
 """

-import logging

-from src.utils.jjson import j_loads  # Import j_loads for json loading
+from src.logger import logger  # Import logger for logging

-MODE = 'development'  # Constant defining the application mode
+MODE = 'development'  # Constant defining the mode.

-def some_function():
+def init_revai():
     """
-    Dummy function for demonstration.

-    :return: None
+    Initializes the Rev.ai client.

+    :raises Exception: If initialization fails.
     """
-    pass
+    try:
         # ...
-(Rest of your code, if any)
+(Implementation for initialization)
+        logger.info("Rev.ai client initialized successfully.")
+    except Exception as e:
+        logger.error(f"Failed to initialize Rev.ai client: {e}")
+        raise  # Re-raise the exception to be handled by the caller.

+# Example usage (can be removed or modified)
+# if __name__ == "__main__":
+#     init_revai()
 ```